 Casamigos has George Clooney and Rande Gerber behind it, and they have a great advertising campaign filled with funny commercials and cool and creative social media.
 This made multitudes of people run out and buy it, and at first I was one.
 Owned by George Clooney, Rande Gerber and Mike Meldman, they obviously capitalized on George's fame, and have done very well with the brand up to this point.
 Gerber is the successful owner of high-end bars and lounges, and Meldman is a real estate developer.
 Many new people to Tequila bought Casamigos, because they didn't know any better, and after hearing that it's somewhat drinkable and that George Clooney was involved, it got a pass (and still does) as a good tequila.
 Some people actually think it's the cat's meow, but I definitely don't.
 Compared to what I can buy for less money, Casamigos is vastly inferior in my opinion.
-Casamigos Tequila wants people to believe it is so smooth and well made, that anyone that wants something special and smooth.... especially women, will love it.
-It's not the worst tequila I have tried, but it is simply overpriced and overrated.
+Casamigos Tequila wants people to believe it is so smooth and well made, that anyone that wants something special and smooth, especially women...... will love it.
+It's not the worst tequila I have tried, but it is simply overpriced, overrated and to me has an artifical taste.
 If you buy a comparably priced quality tequila, you will quickly realize this.

 I mean everywhere you look, Cindy Crawford and her friends are sipping it, looking great, laughing, frolicking and just loving life.
 It's as if to say, why not join us?... have some Casamigos, and you could be like us.
 The back story is spectacular, being that George and Rande wanted a special and amazing, 'proper tequila'.
 They loved it so much that they decided to have a distillery make it for them.
 They named it Casamigos, meaning "house of friends" for the two houses they built next door to each other in Mexico, which they have now sold.
 They approached Distillery Producto Finos- NOM 1416 in the highlands (Los Altos), to make it for them.... but for ONLY them.
 They simply loved tequila and wanted their own, 'specially made' juice.
 I wonder if going to this distillery was the right move though.
 There are rumors of manipulated juice, additives, and possible diffuser use going on there, and I wouldn't be surprised as sales have skyrocketed, if eventually Casamigos gets its own Distillery.